tiyd-python-2017-02/resources/prework/mac.md

 All students must bring their own MacBook laptop.
 Your MacBook should have a minimum of 4 GB of RAM and 128 GB of hard drive space.
 Those are minimum specs, and I recommend getting 8 GB of RAM and a 256 GB hard drive, but that’s your choice to make.
 Any MacBook model (including Air and Pro) made in 2012 or after will work well.
 If you already own a Mac and it's older than that, send me an email and we can talk.

-Your MacBook must be running OS X Yosemite.
+Your MacBook must be running at least OS X Yosemite (El Capitan or Sierra will work).
 This is a free upgrade from the App Store.

 There is no commercial software required for the class.